omeka/omeka-s-enduser/docs/content/items.md

 ![Select Item menu with list of items to link in edit item view](contentfiles/items_addresource.png)

 If you are using an Item resource for the property, you will have additional options for finding the item you want in the drawer.
-Open these options by clicking the triangle button next to the phrase "Filter search"
+Open these options by clicking the triangle button next to the phrase "Filter search".

 ![Select Item drawer top options, with a red arrow around a gray triangle button to the right of the phrase "Filter search"](contentfiles/items_filtersearch.png)

 This will open a menu below the button with the following options to filter the items in the drawer:

-- Filter by class: a dropdown where you can select any class provided by the vocabularies on the installation;
+- Filter by class: a dropdown where you can select any class provided by the vocabularies on the installation.
-- Filter by item set: a dropdown where you can limit the items displayed in the drawer to only those associated with a particular item set
+- Filter by item set: a dropdown where you can limit the items displayed in the drawer to only those associated with a particular item set.
 - Filter by item ID: a search field where you can input the ID of the item you want to use.
 You can find an item's ID in the url of it's edit page; if you are editing the item and the url is `admin/item/11547/edit` then the item's ID is 11547.

 ![options as above described](contentfiles/item_addresItem.png)